diadata-org/decentral-feeder/README.md

 | **Gas token**      | DIA on ETH Sepolia `0xa35a89390FcA5dB148859114DADe875280250Bd1`                               |
 | **Faucet**         | [https://faucet.diadata.org](https://faucet.diadata.org)                                      |
 | **Documentation**  | [https://docs.diadata.org](https://docs.diadata.org)                                          |

+# Overview

+This repository hosts a self-contained containerized application comprising three main components: scraper, collector, and processor.
+The scraper collects trade data from various centralized and decentralized exchanges.
+The collector and processor aggregate the data through a two-step process to produce a scalar value associated with an asset, which is subsequently published on-chain.
+In most cases, this value represents the asset's price in USD.

 # Detailed Description of the Building Blocks